MattCrouch/blog/_posts/2019-11-17-hacking-amazon-echo-buttons.md

 ## Find out more

 While we didn't end up using the buzzers in the end, I didn't want this little project to go to waste.
-I've put both the server and client code up on Github under the name
+I've put both the [server][on-the-buzzer-server] and [client][on-the-buzzer-client] code up on GitHub under the name "On The Buzzer".

+If - by some miracle - you have your own Echo Buttons already, all that needs to change is the address in the server code and you're good to go!

 [Echo buttons]:{{ site.baseurl }}/assets/2019-11-17-hacking-amazon-echo-buttons/echo-buttons.jpg
 [Button paired]:{{ site.baseurl }}/assets/2019-11-17-hacking-amazon-echo-buttons/button-paired.png